*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The Zoop Novo Suunto dive computer has an adjustable altitude of up to 10,000ft / 3000m which will automatically ping the 15ft / 3m safety.
 You will always know your environment with its temperature gauge and PO2 display of 17.4psi to 23.2psi.
 You can even go for a night dive with the Suunto dive computer.

 The Suunto dive computer is a moderately priced, high-performing minimalist dive computer that is at a great price point for novice divers.
+You can purchase this unit for around $329 USD on suunto.com or amazon.com.

 How It Compares